ecoreng/Multiattach/README.md

   * It supports just JPG, GIF, PNG and BMP for images, [pdf, txt] will be uploaded but no preview will be shown
   * Currently it supports only Youtube for videos and any other website will be parsed from its meta tags.
 Other websites can be easily added by just creating the datasource and naming it appropriately.
   * Currently it supports 3 sizes of thumbnails, others can be hardcoded or you can wait for the feature to be developed (or better yet, develop it :D)
-  * Currently the description for the attachment can just be edited at creation time
   * Currently the attachments cant be sorted
   * Currently Images from parsed websites cant be changed